Kong/docs.konghq.com/app/_hub/tomkerkhove/microsoft_azure/index.md

 For more information, see [Running Kong on Azure Container Instances](./../microsoft_azure_container_instances).

-## Storing Kong metadata in Microsoft Azure
+## Provisioning a Kong datastore in Microsoft Azure
-When running Kong you also need to store its metadata somewhere - Microsoft Azure can help with this as well!
+When running Kong you need a datastore - Microsoft Azure can help with this as well!

 ### Running PostgreSQL on Azure with Azure Database for PostgreSQL
-Azure Database for PostgreSQL is a great way to use a managed PostgreSQL in the Azure Cloud.
+[Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/) is a great way to use a managed PostgreSQL in the Azure Cloud.

 Here are the simple steps to provision one: